ProjectGleb/Web_Agent/Duality.ai/Backend/Recording Logic/README.md

  python gpt4_feed.py
 ```

-After checking the task list from GPT-4, use AgentQL to perform the task to check its working.
+To check everythin is working as intended use AgentQL to perform the task.
 ```
 python agentql_executor.py
 ```